 - Are credit checks done regularly?

-- Are sales orders approved for (i) price, terms, (iii) and accounts balance limits?
+- Our sales orders approved for (i) price, terms, (iii) and accounts balance limits?

 - Are all sales orders recorded on pre-numbered forms and are all numbers accounted for?